I would like to learn to make the fragrance oil to burn in a lamberge lamp.

 Melissa from Blytheville, AR

 Find a site that sells fig fragrance oil, try Wellington fragrance oil.
 Use 2 teaspoons of oil per 16 oz.
-91% alcohol, mix the oil in a little acetone then pour into the alcohol bottle.
-Works great.

 I have never found anything that can compare to Sophia's Fig. I have been selling the fuel for 6 years and it is still the best seller.
+I would rather buy it from them than to risk loosing my regular customers who keep me in business buying it.

 I have made my own 'oil' for my lamp, but it takes forever to get it to light and then it doesn't stay hot enough to bring the scent into the room.
 Have I done something wrong?
 I used 91% alcohol and 10 drops scent.